Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Tongue Twister Generation with Phoneme Aware Constrained Decoding

 \subsection{Phoneme-Aware Constrained Decoding Module (PACD)}

-We present an outline of our Phoneme-Aware Constrained Decoding algorithm (PACD) in Algorithm \ref{alg:algorithm}.\footnote{PACD is intended to be pronounced "packed".} To summarize, for every starting prompt $s$ in our test set $S$, we firstly perform grapheme-to-phoneme conversion \textit{G2P} with the g2p-en package and extract the initial phoneme of the first word in the topic phrase part of $s$ in order to increase the likelihood of retrieving a semantically related output.
-However, where the selected phoneme is not a valid consonant, we randomly select a phoneme from a list of phonotactically legal word-initial consonants for English, $WIP$.
-Following this, we calculate the weighted Phonemic Edit Distance (PED) between $ph_1$ and all other legal word-initial phonemes and select the lowest scoring (i.e., most similar) as our secondary phoneme $ph_2$ (analogous to the system in \S\ref{sec:TwisterLister} for TwisterLister).
-Following this, we autoregressively generate new tokens up to the limit defined by $max\_length$ based on numerous criteria.
-To do this, we feed the starting prompt $s$ into our language model of choice, $LM$, and retrieve the next token probabilities $P$.
-Then, in descending order (i.e., most-probable to least-probable next token) we iterate through predictions $p \in P$ until specific criteria are met.
-Firstly, to increase the likelihood of generating grammatical output, if a function word (such as an article, pronoun, conjunction, preposition, or auxiliary verb) from our function word list $F$ is within the range defined by $function\_window$, we allow it to generate.
-For example, when generating the first word, if $function\_window$ is set to 3, and "The" is the token with the 2\textsuperscript{nd} highest probability, we allow it to generate as it is within our allowed range of top-3.
-If this is not the case, we perform multiple additional checks.
-Firstly, we check that word $p$ is longer (in characters) or equal to the length defined by $min\_word\_length$ and that $p \in D$, where $D$ is the English dictionary as defined by the Enchant Python package.\footnote{Available at \url{https://pypi.org/project/pyenchant/}.} The reason for this check is that our system does not take into account sub-word tokenization, and we do not wish to generate $p$ if is not a full word, as the remaining sub-words required to generate a full word would not be permitted unless they also meet specific conditions (which is highly unlikely).
-Once this check is complete, we ensure that we have not already generated this specific $p$ more times than permitted by $max\_repetition$, in order to avoid falling into the perpetual loop of repeating the same words that language models are prone to (see \S\ref{sec:case_studies}).
-Here we use $s^*$ to denote the starting prompt $s$ with \textit{newly} generated tokens appended, which is to say that $s^* - s$ equals only the LM-generated words.
-Following this, we employ our phoneme constraints by feeding the predicted word $p$ into a Grapheme-to-Phoneme model \textit{G2P} and comparing the first phoneme to $ph\_1$ and $ph\_2$, allowing it to generate if it matches.
-Consequently, in this stage we have ensured that generated words are either closed-class grammatical function words or start with one of the two phonologically similar sounds selected in Lines 2-3 of Algorithm~\ref{alg:algorithm}.
-If prediction $p$ does not meet any of the criteria, we increase $rank$ by looking at the next-best prediction until the vocabulary is exhausted.
-In the case where no suitable candidates exist in the vocabulary, we simply move on to the next $s$.
+We present an outline of our Phoneme-Aware Constrained Decoding algorithm (PACD) in Algorithm \ref{alg:algorithm}.\footnote{PACD is intended to be pronounced as "packed".} To summarize, for every starting prompt $s$ in our test set \textit{S}, we firstly perform grapheme-to-phoneme conversion \textit{G2P} with the g2p-en package and extract the initial phoneme of the first word in the topic phrase part of \textit{s} in order to increase the likelihood of retrieving a semantically related output (with the phoneme denoted as $ph_1$).
+However, where the selected phoneme is not a valid consonant, we randomly select a phoneme from a list of phonotactically legal word-initial consonant phonemes for English, \textit{WIP}.
+Following this, we calculate the weighted phonemic edit distance (PED) between $ph_1$ and all other legal word-initial phonemes and select the lowest scoring (i.e., most similar) as our secondary phoneme $ph_2$ (analogous to the system in \S\ref{sec:TwisterLister} for TwisterLister).
+Following this, we autoregressively generate new tokens up to the limit defined by \textit{max\_length} based on numerous criteria.
+To do this, we feed the starting prompt \textit{s} into our language model of choice, $LM$, and retrieve the next token probabilities \textit{P}.
+Then, in descending order (i.e., most-probable to least-probable next token) we iterate through predictions \textit{p} $\in$ \textit{P} until specific criteria are met.
+Firstly, to increase the likelihood of generating grammatical output, if a function word (such as an article, pronoun, conjunction, preposition, or auxiliary verb) from our function word list \textit{F} is within the range defined by \textit{function\_window}, we allow it to generate.
+For example, when generating the first word, if \textit{function\_window} is set to 3, and "The" is the token with the 2\textsuperscript{nd} highest probability, we allow it to generate as it is within our allowed range of top-3.